1990 Shelby Can Am

 The Shelby Can Am will be welcome at scores of vintage racing events.
 It is a real attention getter from both fans and other drivers.
 They are super rare, yet easy to maintain and durable.

-So if you would like a piece of Shelby racing history, a later chapter in the famous Ford vs. Ferrari Shelby racing story, this is the opportunity.
+If you would like a piece of genuine, original, Shelby racing history, a later chapter in the famous Ford vs. Ferrari Shelby racing story, this is the opportunity and now is the time.
+Just think about all the other authentic Shelby race cars and what they are worth now.
+Don’t miss this opportunity.

 All vehicle descriptions are accurate to the best of our knowledge at the time of writing.
 Corrections, and supplemental information, are always welcome.
 Buyers are responsible for confirming vehicle histories, condition, and authenticity to their own satisfaction prior to purchase.
 Motorsports Market is not the owner of the vehicle and assumes no liability for errors and omissions.